Norway

 Under Norwegian domestic law, a foreign company is liable to tax in Norway when engaged in a business that is either conducted in or managed from Norway.
 The tax liability is limited to income that is derived from Norwegian activity.
 As a general rule, non-residents without a PE are not liable for tax on capital gains when selling Norwegian financial instruments.
 However, if the financial instrument is connected to a business that is conducted in or managed from Norway, a sale of financial instruments can trigger taxation in Norway.

-The legislation does not include a reference to the treaty concepts of 'permanent establishment' or 'permanent representative'.
+The domestic legislation does not include a reference to the treaty concepts of 'permanent establishment' or 'permanent representative'.
 The threshold for tax liability is normally lower under Norwegian domestic law than the taxing right afforded to source states under double tax treaties (DTTs).

 With respect to DTTs, the Norwegian tax authorities will, to a large extent, follow the OECD Commentaries when interpreting the relevant DTT, provided the wording is similar to the OECD Model Tax Convention.